erebe/personal-server/README.md

 iptables -A USER_CUSTOM -p udp --dport 995 -j ACCEPT

 # Allow kubernetes k3S api server
+# We are going to disable it after setting up our VPN to not expose it to internet
 iptables -A USER_CUSTOM -p tcp --dport 6443 -j ACCEPT